kazutomoishi/tacit-kb/README.md

 The control condition used for the paired comparison in the paper was produced by the same Stage-2 script with the three theoretical commitments removed from the system prompt and nothing else changed.
+The prompt is reproduced in extract_batch.py.
-The prompt and its control-condition variant are available from the author on request.
+Its control-condition variant is available from the author on request

 Note: the system prompt (embedded in `extract_batch.py`) refers to "SECIモデル" (the SECI model).
 The paper's own terminology was later revised to "Nonaka's